kawa23/kubeflow-e2e-example/README.md

-# Kubeflow End to End Example
+# kubeflow on local k8s cluster

-This Repo is used in my [Blog](https://chanyilin.github.io/kubeflow-e2e-tutorial.html) for kubeflow tutorial including Notebook, tf-operator and KFServing.
+This Repo is modified from [kubeflow-e2e-example]( https://github.com/kawa23/kubeflow-e2e-example)